 In the last year, interest in digital assets went mainstream and new promising use cases emerged.
 Appropriately, it spurred a global conversation on the type of regulations needed to ensure markets and consumers remain safe.
 This rose to the highest levels, including the G20 and Financial Stability Board.
-This week, I continued Ripple’s dialogue with regulators and politicians and appeared before the UK Parliament.

 Until now, most conversations have hinged on the notion that “blockchain is good” and “digital assets are bad.”
 Yet, as policy makers took a close and thoughtful look at the technology, this view appears to be fading.
 The conversation today seems focused on real-world applications for both blockchain and digital assets.